 The final version of the bill, which passed the General Assembly on February 22, establishes a maximum punishment of life in prison without the possibility of parole.

 The death penalty declined to historic lows in 2020.
 As Colorado became the 22nd state to abolish capital punishment, states imposed the fewest new death sentences in the modern era and carried out the lowest number of executions in 37 years.

 Following this trend, Virginia has not executed anyone since 2017, and no death sentences have been imposed since 2011.
-The Senate bill would commute the death sentences of the two men who remain on Virginia’s death row to life imprisonment without parole.
+The bill commutes the death sentences of the two men who remain on Virginia’s death row to life imprisonment without parole.